 I mentioned Leura briefly before, and almost anyone that decides to jump onto a day tour to the Blue Mountains will stop by.
 Depending on who you’re with, you may find yourself with a little extra time in Leura and be completely unaware of the kind of things this small township has to offer.
+After all, there are plenty of fun things to do in Leura.

 That’s where I come to the rescue!